The Department of Campus Safety is the first contact and first responder for all campus emergencies.

 Candles, lighters and other open flame devices should never be used during a power failure Keep a flashlight in a convenient location.

 The topography of the campus is such that flooding of buildings is much more likely to occur due to plumbing or drainage system failures than from rising surface waters.
-If you observe standing or flowing water in a building, notify Public Safety.
+If you observe standing or flowing water in a building, notify Campus Safety.
 Avoid all contact with the water because it presents a serious risk of electric shock and may be contaminated.